Two keywords that are fairly popular in fintech these days, yet, confusing to many. Let’s decode it today.

 Open Banking Vs Platform Banking – Geographic Variations

 In 2016, the RBI approved the construct of Account Aggregators or AA.
-With this policy, a Non-Banking Financial Company- Account Aggregator (NBFC-AA) gives the ability to share banking details with any company.
-This could be seen as a significant step in India’s financial blueprint towards open banking.
+With this policy, a Non-Banking Financial Company- Account Aggregator (NBFC-AA) gives the ability to share banking details with any company- A significant step in India’s financial blueprint towards open banking.

 Indian banks such as RBL Bank and Yes Bank have taken the new route long back, 2013 to be precise, to open their APIs to partner companies to build better financial models.
 These APIs fuelled the early innovation in payments across industries such as food delivery, e-commerce, and investments.
 However, as expected, the integration quality and times have been 10X behind, to say the least, creating a space for BaaS players to solve this massive challenge.

 Singapore recently launched its own version of Account Aggregation called Singapore Financial Data Exchange (SGFinDex) in December 2020.
 With this protocol, Singaporean consumers and businesses can easily share their financial data with regulated financial and government institutions.

 In 2016, the Monetary Authority of Singapore [MAS] released 12 APIs to enable third parties to bring up innovative solutions that improve banking.
 Some, but not all, of the use-cases that get implemented with ease include:

 - Companies filing tax returns after calculating exchange rates

 - Extracting the credit statistics of a demographic

 How can Decentro Help your Business?